TEALSK12/introduction-to-computer-science/lesson_64.md

 #### Curriculum Competencies - Prototype, Test, and Make

-From Lessons 6.3 to 6.5 you will be practicing an "Agile" iterative and incremental project management workflow.
+From Lessons 6.3 to 6.5 you will be practicing an "Agile" iterative and incremental project management work flow.
 In Lesson 6.3 you identified user scenarios.
 Now in Lesson 6.4 you identify what technical components are needed for each scenario,  and define all the tasks that need to be done.
 You are not "coding" yet.

 Each defined task, or step, should be bite-sized, and specific enough to do.
 This plan should include testing done by you, as the developer, and by other users.